Client-Side Error Handling

 Script onerror

-We also suggest hooking into the native onerror callback when loading the initial Arkose Labs Client-API entrypoint file api.js.
+We also suggest hooking into the native onerror callback when loading the initial Arkose Labs Client-API entry point file api.js.

 By also listening to this onerror callback a customer is able to catch any error that may occur during the loading of that initial api.js javascript file.